open-quantum-safe/oqs-provider/README.md

 `oqsprovider` does not implement its own [DRBG](https://csrc.nist.gov/glossary/term/Deterministic_Random_Bit_Generator).
 Therefore by default it relies on OpenSSL to provide one.
-Thus, either the default or fips provider must be loaded for OQS algorithms to have access to OpenSSL-provided randomness.
+Thus, either the default or fips provider must be loaded for QSC algorithms to have access to OpenSSL-provided randomness.
 Check out [OpenSSL provider documentation](https://www.openssl.org/docs/manmaster/man7/provider.html) and/or [OpenSSL command line options](https://www.openssl.org/docs/manmaster/man1/openssl.html)